LTUC/amman-dotnet-401d2/Curriculum/Class29/Facilitator/policies.md

 The first class that we create is just the `IAuthorizationRequirement`.
 This interface allows us to label our requirement as an actual authorization requirement.
-Within this requirement we have the ability to set paramaters and information required if needed for the policy.
+Within this requirement we have the ability to set parameters and information required if needed for the policy.
 Much like the Microsoft docs, here is an example of what a custom policy would look like for a minimum age:

 ```csharp